-What Is a Library Science Degree?
+What Can You Do With a Library Science Degree?

 thebestschools.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.